 Modified Approach for Infrastructure Assets - CFX has elected to use the modified approach for infrastructure reporting.
 This means that, in lieu of reporting depreciation on infrastructure, CFX reports as preservation expense the costs associated with maintaining the existing roadway in good condition.
 CFX's policy is to maintain the roadway condition at a Maintenance Rating Program rating of 80 or better.
-The Florida Department of Transportation (FDOT) annually inspects CFX's roadways and has determined in fiscal year 2015 that all of its roadways exceed this standard.
+The Florida Department of Transportation ("FDOT") annually inspects CFX's roadways and has determined in fiscal year 2016 that all of its roadways exceed this standard.
 Pursuant to its bond covenants, CFX maintains a renewal and replacement fund for these preservation expenditures.
-For fiscal year 2015, projected expenses for preservation were \$26,085,000 and \$3,975,000 was actually spent.
-The expenses were lower than projected due to slower than anticipated project start dates.
-These unspent funds will be spent in the upcoming fiscal year.
+For fiscal year 2016, projected expenses for preservation were \$42,406,000 and \$15,964,000 was actually spent.
+The expenses were lower than projected due to slower than anticipated project start dates, and project costs coming in lower then expected.
+We anticipate a portion of these unspent funds will be spent in upcoming fiscal years.

-Long-Term Debt - CFX has outstanding bonds payable of \$2,648,903,000 (net of unamortized bond premiums and discounts) as of June 30, 2015.
+Long-Term Debt - CFX has outstanding bonds payable of \$2,821,351,000 (net of unamortized bond premiums and discounts) as of June 30, 2016.